Canon 6D vs Nikon D610

-The Canon EOS 6D and the Nikon D610 are two enthusiast cameras that were announced, respectively, in September 2012 and October 2013.
+The Canon EOS 6D and the Nikon D610 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 24.2 MP.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 24.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is somewhat smaller (1 percent) than the Canon 6D.
 However, the D610 is markedly heavier (10 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around a full frame sensor, their respective lenses will tend to have similar dimensions and heft.
-You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (6D) and the Nikon Lens Catalog (D610).
+You can compare the optics available for the two cameras in the Canon EF Lens Catalog (6D) and the Nikon Lens Catalog (D610).

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The D610 was somewhat cheaper (by 5 percent) than the 6D at launch, but both cameras fall into the same price category.
-Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
+Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.